timschott/interview-prep/ds/ml-conceptual.md

       * least absolute squares
       * adds an absolute value of penalty
       * because of this, it can completely remove a coefficient by setting its value to zero
+      * because the derivative of |w| is 1
     * L2 = Ridge Regression
       * adds a squared magnitude of penalty
       * increases bias and reduces variance
+      * derivative of w^2 is 2w - not as much of a shrink
   * when to use?
     * regularization prevents a single feature from being too large during model training. it can be used when you need to prevent overfitting and want your model to generalize better.
     * we would use L1 LASSO during feature selection because it can completely drop unneeded coefficients
+  * for linear regression:
+    * normally, we are using sgd to optimize SSE
+      * now - add a penalty term at the end that gets applied to every weight

 ### Metrics